Contact us by email

 Nationwide is passionate about delivering a sustainable business for its members and employees and believes its woodland creation will help it reduce its environmental impact but also ultimately bring a huge natural boost to local communities.

 Yorkshire Tea's support over five years will help us to plant 500,000 trees, bringing massive benefits to schools, communities, woodland and wildlife.
-For the first year the business is committed to funding 100,000 trees for schools through our tree pack scheme.
+For each year of the partnership, the business is committed to funding 100,000 trees for schools through our tree pack scheme.

 Yorkshire Tea shares our passion for trees and woodland and has been protecting and planting trees for over 30 years, both in the UK and in the countries from which its tea is sourced.
 The Woodland Trust partnership forms part of Yorkshire Tea’s one million tree pledge.
 The tea company will also be planting 500,000 trees in Kenya, working with communities around the tea estates that produce leaves for the Yorkshire Tea blend.